Heroheru/SRGAN-For-Pneumonia/README.md

 This project was developed to complete my undergraduate final thesis.
 It applies a **Super-Resolution Generative Adversarial Network (SRGAN)** to enhance chest X-ray images for pneumonia patients by reconstructing high-resolution images from low-resolution inputs.

-The model uses a modified loss function tailored to X-ray characteristics to improve structural clarity and diagnostic quality.
+The model uses a modified loss function tailored to X-ray characteristics (ChexNet Feature Extractor Layers)  to improve structural clarity and diagnostic quality.

 ---